 Replacing Panels with New Parts

-This can take up to several months—the technicians need to order the parts first before repairs start and the replacement process can take a long time.
+This can take up to several months—the technicians need to order the parts first before starting on your repair.
+The replacement process can take a long time too.
 Usually, insurance companies want you to replace every roof and hood, and, unfortunately, replacing a roof can take 30-60 days.
 Body shops will give you a timeline of two months at a minimum to complete all replacements.

 However, we offer you a better advantage.